e-hermoso/bamazon/README.md

 ### Running customer app

-Running this application will first display all of the items available for sale.
-Include the ids, names, and prices of products for sale.
+Running this application will first display all of the items available for sale, including their ids, names, and prices.
+These products are stored in a databse table called products(SQL).

 ```
 node bamazonCustomer.js